 Gross Reservoir Expansion Project

 It takes a long time to build a dam 471 feet high.
 A lot of other preparatory work is required such as quarrying and preparing the existing dam and foundation for the new dam.
-This additional work and expected work shutdowns during the winter months could take as much as three additional years, with a total construction schedule totaling over four years.
-The project schedule for the dam construction scope is dependent on regulatory authorizations, but could start as early as 2019.

 Latest News / Blog

 As work continues on the the Gross Reservoir Expansion Project, we want to highlight some of the progress and milestones achieved throughout 2018.
 The 2018 Year-End Report can be viewed by clicking the image below.

 Boulder Daily Camera – Feb.
 1, 2019 – "This hearing does not impact Denver Water's commitment to working with Boulder County and the community to incorporate additional measures to avoid and minimize construction impacts related to the Gross Reservoir Expansion...

 Below is a statement from Denver Water CEO/Manager, Jim Lochhead, regarding the Boulder County land use process: "The location of the current and expanded Gross Dam was defined as a 'Flood Regulatory Area' before the enactment of 1041 permitting in 1974, which makes...